arjunvk007/Arjunvk_portfolio/README.md

 ### Result
 ![Excel portfolio_page-0001](https://github.com/arjunvk007/my_portfolio_projects/assets/125860492/45ccc7fe-8991-42c0-bb82-035046362d03)
 ![Excel portfolio_page-0001](https://github.com/arjunvk007/my_portfolio_projects/assets/125860492/c08c9f26-174b-4af3-a9d5-badc74658bac)
+## Project 5: Testing PowerBI & Tableau HR Dashboard Portfolio Project
+### Description
+As part of a personal project, I used SQL in order to ensure the accuracy and reliability of the data presented in the dashboards, I conducted comprehensive testing of the HR data analytics.
+Throughout the testing process, I utilized SQL queries to verify that the visualizations and calculations within the dashboards were accurate and relevant.
+Overall, this personal project allowed me to develop and showcase my skills in data analytics, SQL.
+It also gave me the opportunity to demonstrate my ability to conduct thorough testing, doucmentation and ensure the quality and reliability of data-driven solutions.

 ## Project 6: Road Accident Data PowerBI Portfolio Project
 ### Description
 The PowerBI dashboard created for analyzing road accident data, begin by designing a clean and organized layout utilizing power query considering the KPI’s: